w3c/wai-media-guide/sign-languages.md

 Note that there are different sign languages in different regions and countries; for example, American Sign Language (ASL), British Sign Language (BSL), and Auslan (Australian Sign Language) are all different.

 Most minimum accessibility standards do not require sign language; some do.
-Sign language is in WCAG at Level AAA.
+Sign language is in Web Content Accessibility Guidelines (WCAG) at Level AAA.

 [optional image: person signing]